Hans Island: Geology

 As determined by field investigations and the interpretation of satellite image maps and monochrome stereoscopic air photographs, the exposed portion of Hans Island consists of 195 m of Silurian limestone.
 From its summit to sea level, it consists of an upper 60 m thick yellowish brown to grey megalodont bivalve and stromatoporoid limestone; a 10-12 m thick pale yellowish brown to pale grey marker bed; and a 125 m thick yellowish brown to brownish grey weathering, locally cliff-forming, coral, megalodont bivalve and stromatoporoid limestone.
 These strata are assigned to the uppermost carbonate buildup facies of the Allen Bay Formation of Canada and part of the Kap Morton Formation of Washington Land, Greenland.

 The limestone of Hans Island are underlain by Lower Cambrian to middle Silurian strata that are at least 3300 m thick.
 These sedimentary strata underlying Washington Land, Hans Island and most of subsurface Kennedy Channel are undeformed with a northwesterly dip of 1 to 3 degrees.
 They contain source rocks that may have been heated enough to have generated significant amounts of oil and gas.
 However, these strata lack the geological structures and facies changes capable of trapping these hydrocarbons and forming commercial-size petroleum reservoirs.

-The glaciated surface of Hans Island is covered by a veneer of unconsolidated glacial sediment.
+The surface of Hans Island is covered by a veneer of unconsolidated glacial sediment.
 These sediments consist of a mixture of gravel, mud and boulders that form a discontinuous till veneer on its limestone surface over much of the island with the exception of its coastal cliffs and part of the intertidal zone.
 The gravel consists of angular to subrounded (kidney-shaped) limestone clasts and large erratics of red granites and granitoid and garnet gneisses.

 This surface also exhibits erosional features indicative of the streaming of an ice sheet through Kennedy Channel.
 These glacial features include glacial striations on bedrock; glacially-polished bedrock; linear-aligned crescentic fractures; sickle-shaped, comma-form, and longitudinal grooves and furrows.
 In addition, linear glacial flutes and ridges can be mapped from aerial photography and profile of the island also has a stream-lined form suggestive of glacial sculpting.

 Etymology

 The island is named after Hans Hendrik, whose native Greenlandic name was Suersaq.
-Hendrik was an Arctic traveller and translator who worked on the American and British Arctic expeditions of Elisha Kent Kane, Charles Francis Hall, Isaac Israel Hayes and George Strong Nares, from 1853 to 1876.
+Hendrik was an Arctic traveller and translator who worked on the American and British Arctic expeditions of Elisha Kent Kane (Second Grinnell expedition), Charles Francis Hall, Isaac Israel Hayes and George Strong Nares, from 1853 to 1876.

 Prior to 2005, the island was thought to have been named during Charles Francis Hall's third Arctic voyage, the Polaris expedition, between 1871 and 1873.
 The first written reference to the name and the island itself appears in Charles Henry Davis's book Narrative of the North Polar expedition (1876), which is a narrative of Hall's fatal North Pole expedition.
 On page 407 it appears, without any previous mention.
 The island made its first cartographic appearance on a map accompanying the book.